-A whole lot of Kiwi ingenuity has helped get the doors open for the arrival of Queenstown’s latest tourism operator.
+A whole lot of Kiwi ingenuity has helped get the doors open for the arrival of Queenstown’s latest tourism operator, OTS Rental Cars.

-The New Zealand flagship headquarters for Japanese company OTS Global, a subsidiary of Okinawa Tourist Services (OTS), was officially opened today by Deputy Mayor Calum MacLeod.
+The New Zealand flagship headquarters for Japanese company OTS Global, a subsidiary of Okinawa Tourist Services, was officially opened today by Deputy Mayor Calum MacLeod.

 Tuatara Structures’ managing director Jordan Frizzell says the utilisation of this building methodology, unique to Tuatara, is employed in all builds and has many advantages for our clients.